Find Trade Colleges

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

 Our analysis found Pima Medical Institute - Denver to be the best school for allied health & medical assisting services students who want to pursue a associate degree in Colorado.
-Located in the suburb of Denver, PMI Denver is a private for-profit school with a fairly small student population.
+Located in the large suburb of Denver, PMI Denver is a private for-profit school with a small student population.

 The average amount in student loans that medical assisting majors at PMI Denver take out while working on their Associate Degree is $23,152.
 The average monthly payment of a loan this size is about $175, assuming that the borrower is on a 10-year repayment plan.